History of Málaga: Byzantine Malaca

-Eight centuries of Arab rule
+Eight centuries of Muslim rule

 The Chronicle of 754, covering the years 610 to 754, indicates the Arabs began disorganised raids and only undertook to conquer the peninsula with the fortuitous deaths of Roderic and much of the Visigothic nobility.
 They were probably killed at the Battle of Guadalete against an invading force of Muslim Arabs and Berbers under the command of Ṭāriq ibn Ziyad.
 Roderic was the last king of the Visigoths, but his disputed succession to the throne and the resulting internal conflict may have contributed to the collapse of the Visigoth kingdom before the advance of the Moorish invaders.
 The Visigoths elected their kings outright rather than making the throne hereditary by right of succession, but Roderic had apparently led a coup and usurped the throne in 711.
 Hearing of Tariq's landing, Roderic had gathered his followers and engaged the Arab-Berber invaders, making several expeditions against them before he was deserted by his troops and killed in battle in 712.
 After Roderic's defeat, the Muslim armies, reinforced by more troops from Africa, faced little opposition as they moved north.
 By 714, the Muslims were in control of all of Hispania, except for a narrow strip along the north coast.
 Malacitana was settled by Arabs and Berbers, while much of the indigenous population fled into the mountains.
 The Muslims called the city Mālaqa (Arabic: مالقة), designating it as part of the region of al-Andalus.
 The military and political leader Abd al-Aziz ibn Musa became governor of the city, but his tenure did not last long.
 For forty years following his assassination in 716, al-Andalus was filled with chaos and turmoil as the Hispano-Romano residents rebelled against Muslim rule, until in 743 Málaga came decisively under Arab domination.

 The invading forces were mostly Berber tribesmen from the Maghreb (the northwest of Africa), under Arab leadership.
 They and the other Muslim soldiers fighting with them were united by their religion.
 After the battle of Guadalete the city passed into the hands of the Arabs, and the bishopric was suppressed.
 Málaga then became for a time a possession of the Caliphate of Cordova.
 After the fall of the Umayyad dynasty, it became the capital of a distinct kingdom (taifa), dependent on Granada.